qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-2.rst

 |Mockup|

-.. |Mockup| image:: :documentation:1.1:tutorials:twittermockup1.png
+.. |Mockup| image:: /pages/tutorials/twittermockup1.png

 You can see that one tweet consists of a photo, a text and a creation date, but at the moment the Twitter application doesn't show the creation date of a tweet.
-This is because we use the default `ListItem <http://demo.qooxdoo.org/1.1.x/apiviewer/#qx.ui.form.ListItem>`_ to show a tweet and a ListItem can only show an image and/or label.
+This is because we use the default `ListItem <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.form.ListItem>`_ to show a tweet and a ListItem can only show an image and/or label.
 To achieve our goal, we have to create a custom widget which we can use instead of the ListItem.

 .. note::

     The code in this tutorial should also work when you haven't completed the 4.1 tutorial because it doesn't depend on the code changes from tutorial 4.1.
 But if you have any problems to run the tutorial, you can also checkout the code from tutorial 4.1 on `github <http://github.com/wittemann/qooxdoo-tutorial/tree/Step4-1-Forms>`_.

-xxx

 .. _pages/tutorials/tutorial-part-4-2#the_plan: